 Tuesday thru Saturday 11am - 4pm or by appointment

-The Wayne County Historical Association is in the process of restoring the 1856 Presbyterian Church located on the corner of Ash and James Streets in downtown Goldsboro.
+The Wayne County Historical Association restored the 1856 Presbyterian Church located on the corner of Ash and James Streets in downtown Goldsboro.

 For more information or to donate please click here to view a brochure.